AdrianVarelaG/PersonalBlog/content/blog/postgres-operator/index.md

 ---

 ## Introduction
-As introduction I have to say that if you want to manage many databases a convenient way to do it is using a operator this way the operator manage the databases.
-Today we will install zalando postgres operator and we create a cluster with WAL files and base backups.
+As introduction I have to say that if you want to manage many databases, a convenient way to do it is using an operator, this way the operator manage the databases.
+Today we will install zalando postgres operator and we will create a cluster with WAL files and base backups.

-The official definition is:
+The Postgres Operator official definition is:
 >The Postgres Operator delivers an easy to run highly-available [PostgreSQL](https://www.postgresql.org/) clusters on Kubernetes (K8s) powered by [Patroni](https://github.com/zalando/spilo).
 It is configured only through Postgres manifests (CRDs) to ease integration into automated CI/CD pipelines with no access to Kubernetes API directly, promoting infrastructure as code vs manual operations.

 ### Operator features